<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 How many times can a VA loan be used?

-When a VA loan is in place, a portion of the entitlement of that loan to purchase a home is used.
+When a VA loan is in place, a portion of the entitlement of that loan applies to the purchase.
 However, you can use it again.
-How to Reuse Your VA Home Loan Benefits explains how an eligible borrower can:
+Here's how.

 Your COE and the location of the property help clarify just how far the entitlement of the loan will potentially stretch.